sindresorhus/ky/readme.md

 ### Sending Form Data

 Sending form data in Ky is identical to `fetch`.
 Just pass a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance to the `body` option.
 The `Content-Type` header will be automatically set to `multipart/form-data`.
-Setting it manually will result in an error.

 ```js
 import ky from 'ky';